AcidJunkie303/TSqlScriptAnalyzer/CreatingAnalyzers.md

 }
 ```

-Settings are not defined per analyzer though.
+- Settings are not defined per analyzer though.
 They are defined per diagnostic ID.
-Example is for a settings implementation can be found in the next section
+- Example is for a settings implementation can be found in the next section.

 # Walkthrough